How Did We Conduct a Fully Remote Hackathon?

 helped new people to get RNTester from React-Native up and running.

 Once you have selected the task to work on, you’re ready to go, but you’re not limited to work just by yourself.
-What best worked for some of us was screen sharing session – one person was streaming code, while others were brainstorming on ideas to implement.
+What best worked for some of us was a screen sharing session - one person was streaming code, while others were brainstorming on ideas to implement.

 Pro tip: As an organizer, you don’t want people to get stuck and get stripped of all the fun.
 Make sure you engage with people and make sure they reach out (or stay connected with) others that can help them - for example, ask if anyone needs help from time to time.